Cook Brown Building Control – Complaints Procedure

 Stage 3 – External Referral

-If customers are still dissatisfied after exhausting the Cook Brown internal complaints procedure, referral can be made to the CICAIR Approved Inspectors Register (CICAIR).
-Further details of their formal complaints procedure are available at https://www.cicair.org.uk/complaints/.
+If customers are still dissatisfied after exhausting the Cook Brown internal complaints procedure, referral can be made to the Building Safety Regulator at the Health and Safety Executive.